-You can set the desired histogram width and the width of each bin, both in milliseconds.
-The number of bins in the histogram is also displayed for your information, but this field cannot be edited.
+width of each bin, both in milliseconds.
+The number of bins in the histogram is also displayed, but this field cannot be edited.

 If you set the Include hidden classes in histogram checkbox, all event classes are processed and displayed.
 If the checkbox is clear, only visible classes are included.
 If you check the Track class and time range changes checkbox, any operation that changes the visible events or the event classes causes the interval histogram to recalculate.

-View menu

-This menu (plus suitable entries depending on your current selection) can also be activated as a context menu by right-clicking the mouse in the cluster window.
-The menu contains the following commands:
+- View menu This menu (plus suitable entries depending on your current selection) can also be activated as a context menu by right-clicking the mouse in the cluster window.
+The menu contains the following commands: - Autoscale When you rotate the cluster window you may find that the data tends move out of the viewing area.

-Autoscale

-When you rotate the cluster window you may find that the data tends move out of the viewing area.
 Turn this option on to rescale the view to fit all visible events, axes and class ellipses in the window.
 The view rescales automatically if you change the displayed classes, the displayed time range or the window rotation.